 Class Action Investigation

-Today we are expanding our investigation to include possible class action claims against the company.
+We expanded our investigation to include possible class action claims against the company.
 These claims would be brought on behalf of borrowers who financed through Clayton Homes / Vanderbilt Mortgage / 21st Mortgage.

 As leading lender liability lawyers, we sometimes take class action cases when we find a particularly bad lender.
 Presently we are investigating potential class cases against Vanderbilt Mortgage and 21st Mortgage.
 If they have other lending affiliates, we are interested in those companies as well.